emacsmirror/rope-read-mode/README.md

 ## Benefits<a id="sec-1-2"></a>

--   Find the next line easily.
+-   `rope-read-mode` often allows fluent reading by finding the start of the next line easily.
-    -   In particular for long lines.
 -   Have an alternative view on text.
 -   Have fun.